-Head to Concept2’s website and you’ll be redirected to their local dealerships.
+Head to Concept2’s website and you’ll be redirected to their local Country dealerships where they will generally sell online.
 You can also pick up the machines on marketplaces like Amazon.
 Should you be looking to compete in certified indoor rowing events, a Concept2 is typically what you’ll need.
 If, however, you want to opt for something a little more stylish, that might look more at home in your home living areas, we’d suggest looking seriously at either a WaterRower or a FluidRower.
 These machines use water to create resistance, which has the benefit of being more quiet and both manufacturers offer a wide range of viable and elegant alternatives, but are sometimes a little pricier.
 The emergence of Peloton has also led to several insurgent indoor rowing brands (Hydrow, Aviron, CityRow Go, Ergatta) springing up and offering machines with streaming workouts – but you need to sign on via a monthly subscription.

-With asensei, you can purchase a machine and leverage our interactive and comprehensive training plans via Bluetooth on an existing Apple iOS device (phones, tablets), giving you an even better-connected coaching experience.
+When you purchase a rowing machine you can leverage asensei rowing's interactive and comprehensive training plans via Bluetooth on an existing Apple iOS device (phones, tablets), giving you an even better-connected coaching experience.